 Program teams, in partnership with the Office of QA, continue to evaluate which comparison populations may be most relevant for each data set.
-Comparison populations in discussion include West Virginia's general child population, Medicaid-eligible children, children considered at risk of residential placement, children in DoHS custody, children in Bureau of Juvenile Services (BJS) custody, and children formally adjudicated as status offenders or delinquent, among others.
+Comparison populations may include West Virginia's general child population, Medicaid-eligible children with SED, children considered at risk of residential placement, children referred to the Assessment Pathway, children who readmit to residential treatment facilities, children in DoHS custody, children in Bureau of Juvenile Services (BJS) custody, and children with Probation Services interactions, among others.

 Note: The highlighted (bold) KPIs are proposed indicators to assist with evaluating the impact of the programs and services on children and families and determining the efficacy of the programs and services.
-Some indicators and data sets are still in development and may not yet be available for evaluation until the initial data store build-out and analysis prototyping is completed.
+Some indicators and data sets are still in development and may not yet be available for evaluation until the data store is further developed and analysis prototyping is completed.